 - Does the sender want you to open an attachment?

 Do not open attachments on suspicious emails or that you are not expecting from senders you know.
 You may also want to directly contact the sender to ensure that it was sent by them and is safe for viewing.

 - Does the sender want you to open a link?

 Hover your mouse over the link without clicking on it.
 The link address or URL will appear in a small box.
 If you do not recognize the address or it does not match the organization name referenced in the email, do not click on the link.

 - Is the sender asking you to take some other form of action?

 Email scams often include threats about what will happen if you do not take action immediately.

-Do not take action on the email if the message mentions previous correspondence such as winning a contest you've never entered or resetting a password you didn't request.
+Do not take action on the email if the message mentions events you don't recognize, such as winning a contest you never entered or resetting a password you didn't request.